geclos/homepage/content/drafts/junior_interview_tips.md

 course, most of these aspects are correlated, but if you fail at the latter you won't get hired.

 This is, unsurpringly, where most candidates flop.
+Let's see why.

 ## All candidates look alike

-Truth is, for entry level positions, there's little variance in the candidates' technical knowledge.
+Truth is, for entry-level positions, there's little variance in the candidates' technical skills.

 We get candidates with brilliant exercises that cannot defend it accordingly during the interview, candidates with piss poor code that fair rather well